yjpeng11/BM_CNN/README.md

-# Biological Motion two-stream CNN simulation
+# A comparison between two-stream convolutional neural networks and human biological motion perception

-Here are the Python scripts, saved model weights and stimuli used in the project of "A comparison between two-stream convolutional neural networks and human biological motion perception".
+Here are the Python scripts, saved model weights and stimuli used in the current project.